-Both Samuel Bowles and Deirdre McCloskey have objected to the possibility of such effects being significant on the grounds of regression to the mean in the children of the rich and the criminal.
-This, combined with mating that is only imperfectly assertive, means that within a modest number of generations the descendants of successful males will be indistinguishable from the general population.
+Both Samuel Bowles and Deirdre McCloskey have objected to the possibility of such effects being significant on the grounds of regression to the mean in the children of the rich and the criminal.19 This, combined with mating that is only imperfectly assertive, means that within a modest number of generations the descendants of successful males will be indistinguishable from the general population.
 Between 1600 and 1841/51 there are roughly 7 generations.
 An original male founder would contribute 1/128 of the genetic material of his descendants by the 7th generation.
-The direct genetic effect the abilities or criminality of the man we observe in 1600 would have on his descendants of 1841 would thus be minimal, even allowing for some assortive mating.
-Table 8 seems to bear out this prediction.
+The direct genetic effect the abilities or criminality of the man we observe in 1600 would have on his descendants of 1841 would thus be minimal, even allowing for some assortative mating.
+Tables 9 and 11 seem to bear out this prediction.